 Fanore is a small seaside village on the north west coast of county Clare Ireland.
 It has a fine long beach and extensive sand dune system.
 It is a popular swimming place.
-The Caher River (the only river in the Burren to flow its entire course above ground) enters the sea here.
+The Caher River (the only river in the Burren to flow it's entire course above ground) enters the sea here.
 This river travels down the Caher valley which is one of the Burrens finest sites for observing true Burren scenery as well as Burren Flora and geology.
-A small road runs along it course down the valley, which makes a fantastic route for a cycle or even better a hike.
+A small road runs along it's course down the valley, which makes a fantastic route for a cycle or even better a hike.

 Fanore is located on the main road from Doolin to Ballyvaughan and this road is well worth a drive on your visit to the Burren.
 It has some fantastic views on a clear day.
-Fanore is a haven for anglers who enjoy fishing for the rocks along this coast road as far as Black head on the road to Ballyvaughan.
+Fanore is a haven for anglers who enjoy fishing on the rocks along this coast road as far as Black head on the road to Ballyvaughan.
 This area is a real unspoilt haven, the regular catch of weeverfish points to its cleanliness, and makes it a popular location for fishing competitions.
 The village shop sells bait and is a good source of local knowledge of the best spots to fish in.
-This tiny village also has a bar/restaurant and post office.
+This tiny village also has a bar/restaurant, deli and post office.